Vortex stretching and anomalous dissipation for the incompressible 3D Navier-Stokes equations: Introduction

 \subsection{Acknowledgements}

+{The authors sincerely thank the anonymous referees for very helpful comments regarding the manuscript, which have been incorporated in the current paper.
+We especially thank one of the referees for kindly providing us the calculations \ref{subsubsec:energy-diss}, which clarifies the situation.}

 We thank Professors A. Mazzucato and T. Drivas for inspiring communications and telling us about the articles \cite{CD} and \cite{DE}, respectively.
 We are also grateful to Professors P. Constantin and T. Elgindi for valuable comments.

 Research of TY was partially supported by Grant-in-Aid for Young Scientists A (17H04825), Grant-in-Aid for Scientific Research B (15H03621, 17H02860, 18H01136 and 18H01135), Japan Society for the Promotion of Science (JSPS).
 IJ has been supported by a KIAS Individual Grant MG066202 at Korea Institute for Advanced Study, the Science Fellowship of POSCO TJ Park Foundation, and the National Research Foundation of Korea grant No. 2019R1F1A1058486.